 The construction of the project is planned to take between 36 to 42 months.
 The current phasing suggests that the project will be split into three phases, with the accompanying infrastructure and green spaces being constructed with each phase.
-Please refer to Figure 5.1 of the CEMP for proposed indicative construction phasing details.
+Please refer to Figure 3 of the CEMP for proposed indicative construction phasing details.

-The substructure works in Phase 2 will commence once the excavations of the basement within Phase 1 have advanced.
 The proposed bridge at Purbeck shall be constructed during Phase 1.
 The refurbishment works to Dalguise House and the Coach House buildings will be in Phase 1, with the works in parallel by a specialist contractor with suitable experience working on Protected / Historic structures.
+The removal of the existing swimming pool and vinery will occur at the early stages to facilitate the construction compound.
 The installation of buried services and landscaping works shall be coordinated with the building substructure works, and the programming of the works shall be scheduled depending on the dismantling of scaffolds to buildings, the suitable planting period etc.

-The final phasing and associated Construction Traffic Management Plans shall be submitted by the appointed Contractor to Dún Laoghaire Rathdown County Council for approval prior to commencement.
+The final phasing and associated Construction Traffic Management Plans shall be submitted by the appointed Contractor to Dun Laoghaire Rathdown County Council for approval.